state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 You can **rerun** most steps, if a network connection drops, e.g., during installation of a Ruby GEM dependency.

-Installation only requires 6 simple steps.
+Installation only requires 5 simple steps.
 Most steps only require executing one command on the command line.
+Steps 6 to 9 are optional, but help integration of GeoNode into existing geospatial workflows.

 1. Install CyberGIS Scripts.  [[Jump]](#step-1)
 2. Create ROGUE user account.  [[Jump]](#step-2)